rodell1983/cse210-4/greed-complete/README.md

-# cse210-03
+# cse210-04
 CSE210, Week 7 team group assignment, Greed

 # Greed
-Welcome to the Greed.
+Welcome to the Greed game.
 Dozens of rocks and gems will be falling from above.
-Try to catch as make gems as possible to get points.
-But beware of the rocks.
+Try to catch as make gems as possible to get points, but beware of the rocks.
 You will lose twice as many points if you get hit by a rock.
 You can move left and right but not up or down.

 ## Getting Started